fcarvalhopacheco/whots19-data-report/docs/source/2_section.md

 ## WHOTS-19 Cruise: WHOTS-19 Mooring Deployment

-The Woods Hole Oceanographic Institution Upper Ocean Processes Group (WHOI/UOP) with the UH group's assistance, conducted the 19 deployment of the WHOTS mooring onboard the Oscar Elton Sette during the WHOTS-19 cruise between June 15 and June 22, 2023.
-The WHOTS-19 mooring was deployed at Station 50 on June 17, 2023, 02:59 UTC at 22°46.002'N, 157°53.768'W, and the WHOTS-18 mooring were recovered on June 18, 2023.
+The Woods Hole Oceanographic Institution Upper Ocean Processes Group (WHOI/UOP) with the UH group's assistance, conducted the 19th deployment of the WHOTS mooring onboard the Oscar Elton Sette during the WHOTS-19 cruise between June 15 and June 22, 2023.
+The WHOTS-19 mooring was deployed at Station 50 on June 17, 2023, 02:59 UTC at 22°46.057'N, 157°53.964'W, and the WHOTS-18 mooring was recovered on June 19, 2023.
 The scientific personnel that participated during the cruise are listed in {numref}`table-1`.

 ```{table} Scientific personnel on Ship Oscar Sette during the WHOTS-19 deployment cruise.